salilab/saliweb/doc/modules/frontend.rst

       If a user is authenticated against the service, this is their email address; otherwise, it is undef.

+   .. attribute:: modeller_key

+      If a user is authenticated against the service and has already provided a MODELLER key, this is it; otherwise, it is undef.

    .. attribute:: cgi

       A pointer to the CGI.pm object used to display HTML.